 Wondering how much caffeine is in Mountain Dew compared to other sodas?

-Mountain Dew is known for its citrus flavor and high caffeine content, but how does it compare to coffee and other soft drinks in 2025?
+Mountain Dew is a citrus-flavored caffeinated soda, but how does its caffeine content compare to coffee and other soft drinks in 2026?

 Quick Answer: How much caffeine is in Mountain Dew?

-If you’re looking for an extra boost, Mountain Dew Energy has even more caffeine, with 160 mg per 16 oz can (473 ml).
+If you’re looking for an extra boost, Mountain Dew Energy has even more caffeine, with 180 mg per 16-oz can (473 ml).

 How Much Caffeine Is in Mountain Dew?
 (Caffeine Chart)